pandurangpatil/llm-chat/implementation-roadmap.md

 - Complete manual setup documentation created
 - Infrastructure defined as code and version controlled

-### Milestone 1: Foundation with Basic Authentication on Staging (After Tasks A1-A4, B1-B4, C1)
+### Milestone 1: Foundation with Basic Authentication on Staging (After Tasks INFRA-B1 to INFRA-B4, INFRA-F1 to INFRA-F4, BACK-1)
 **Staging Verification**:
 - User can access login page on staging frontend
 - Backend authentication endpoints responding on staging